-Abbeycroft Leisure (formerly Anglia Community Leisure)
+Abbeycroft Leisure

-On 1 July 2008, the Council entered into a 10 year contract for the operation of its leisure centres with Anglia Community Leisure (ACL), a company limited by guarantee, with charitable status.

-ACL was run by a board of trustees, and the Council had the power to nominate up to two trustees (providing that the number nominated did not equal or exceed 20% of the total number of trustees).
-The Council did not exercise this power and had nominated observers to the board of trustees so did not have any voting rights.
+On 1st April 2005, the Council entered into a 15 year contract with Abbeycroft Leisure for the operation of its two leisure centres, the athletics track and the management of the bookings of other sports facilities.
+Abbeycroft Leisure is a company limited by guarantee, with charitable status.
+It is run by a board of trustees and, up until 31 March 2015, the Council had the power to nominate up to two trustees, as long as the number nominated did not equal or exceed 20% of the total number of trustees.

-The contract involved the transfer of leisure centre staff and leasing the leisure centres to the Trust at a peppercorn rent in return for the provision of leisure services operations and the payment of a management fee to contribute to running costs.
-The management fee is agreed annually in advance, and is paid monthly in advance.
-The Council is consulted on the business plans of ACL prior to the agreement of a management fee to the Trust.
-A management fee amounting to £414k was paid to the trust in 2017/18 (2016/17 £474k).
-This management fee is included in the Council's Comprehensive Income and Expenditure Statement under the Operations heading.
+The contract involved the transfer of leisure centre staff and leasing the leisure centres and athletics track to the trust at a peppercorn rent in return for a management fee to contribute to running costs.
+The management fee is agreed annually in advance, and is paid quarterly in advance.
+The Council is consulted on the business plans of Abbeycroft Leisure prior to the agreement of a management fee to the Company.
+A management fee amounting to £172,000 was paid to the trust in 2017/18 compared to £212,000 in 2016/17.